Code-Institute-Submissions/GurraT-LittleS/README.md

 - Revised design to be more modern

-- Integrated accordions to present text so it doesnt overflow the pages
+- Integrated accordions to present text so it doesn’t overflow the pages

 - changed contact form from a modal to a contact form on my pages

 - Adjusted fontcolor and the opacity of the background-color of navbar to increase the contrast between them

-- Defined the height and width of images so they don't change size when enlarging or shrinking the window of the webbrowser
+- Defined the height and width of images so they don't change size when enlarging or shrinking the window of the web browser

 ### Known Bugs

 #### Due to shortage of time following bugs are still to be handle

-- The contrast between background image and text-content in contactform could be improved by changing backgroundimage
+- The contrast between background image and text-content in contact form could be improved by changing background image
-- The contrast between background image and text-content in the header could be improved by changing backgroundimage
+- The contrast between background image and text-content in the header could be improved by changing background image
 - The user experience for mobile devices could be increased by making one part of the contract form hidden in mobile devices
 - A modal could be implemented for showing the blueprint